tauteo/robotics-club/lesson-plans/getting-started.md

 10. Click OK
 ![noobs install complete][noobs-installed]
 11. The Raspbian desktop will appear after some time
 ![raspbian desktop][pi-desktop]

+**Running a virtual machine:**
+1. Download the "Debian Stretch with Raspberry Pi Desktop" .iso file [here][raspi-desktop]
+2. Download VMWare Workstation Player [here][vmware-player] and install it
+3. Create a new virtual machine in Workstation Player and select the .iso image you downloaded in step 1
+4. Complete the installation and make sure that the Raspbian desktop appears
+![raspbian desktop][pi-desktop]

 ### Installing and updating packages